-This element suggests that you possess a certain object since it is improbable that a hacker would acquire your password and take anything physical.
-This category includes smartcards , mobile phones, physical tokens, key fobs, and keychains.
+This factor suggests that you possess a particular object since it is improbable that a hacker would acquire your password and take anything physical.
+This category includes smart cards, mobile phones, physical tokens, key fobs, and keychains.

-This feature is often verified by a fingerprint test on a phone, but it also includes anything that may be a wholly unique identification of your physical person, such as a retinal test, voice or facial recognition, or any other sort of biometrics.
+This feature is often verified by a fingerprint test on a phone, but it also includes anything that may be a wholly unique identification of your physical body, such as a retinal test, voice or facial recognition, or any other sort of biometrics.

 Employees may securely access business apps and resources from practically any device and location, without jeopardising the company's network.

-Multi Factor Authentication adds an additional degree of protection by ensuring that everyone is who they say they are, preventing unwanted access.
+Multi-Factor Authentication (MFA) adds an additional degree of protection by ensuring that everyone is who they say they are, preventing unwanted access.

-When employing Multi Factor Authentication, users may secure the protection of their personal information without exerting additional effort.
+When employing Multi Factor Authentication (MFA), users may secure the protection of their personal information without exerting additional effort.

-You'll observe less suspicious behaviour on client accounts if you use Multi Factor Authentication, and you'll spend less money on security management as a result.
+You'll observe less suspicious behavior on client accounts if you use Multi-Factor Authentication (MFA), and you'll spend less money on security management as a result.

 Additional security is required when processing high-value transactions or accessing sensitive information from unknown networks and devices, such as geolocation, IP address, and time since the last login.

-Adaptive Authentication provides an additional layer of Multi-Factor authentication security based on risk and access provided by the security admin to control user access.
+Adaptive Authentication provides an extra edge to MFA security based on risk and access provided by the security admin to control user access.

-Adaptive Authentication (also known as Risk-based Authentication) detects fraudulent attempts based on predetermined risk criteria and prompts customers to complete an additional step to confirm their identities.
+Adaptive Authentication (also known as Risk-based Authentication) detects fraudulent attempts based on predetermined risk criteria and prompts customers to complete an additional authentication step to confirm their identities.

-Adaptive authentication takes advantage of real-time analytics to get a complete picture of the circumstances surrounding each login.
+Adaptive / Risk-based authentication takes advantage of real-time analytics to get a complete picture of the circumstances surrounding each login.

-When a user tries to sign in, a risk-based authentication system looks at things like:
+When a user tries to sign in, a adaptive authentication system looks at things like: